Sign Up For Special Offers & Exclusive Content

 Progressive Overload For Strength

-Progressive overload is necessary if your main goal is to build strength.
+Progressive overload is necessary for strength training.
 The principle is centred around lifting more over time, pushing strength boundaries in order to improve.
 Hypertrophy, endurance, and cardio training programmes also utilise progressive overload strategies to improve performance over time.

 Progressive Overload For Hypertrophy